-We maintain a network operations center at our headquarters in Santa Clara, California and employ a staff of 23 individuals with experience in voice and data operations to provide 24-hour operations support, 7 days per week.
+We maintain a network operations center at our headquarters in Sunnyvale, California and employ a staff of 23 individuals with experience in voice and data operations to provide 24-hour operations support, 7 days per week.
 We use various tools to monitor and manage all elements of our network and our partners' networks in real-time.
+We also monitor the network elements of some of our larger business customers.
 Additionally, our network operations center provides technical support to troubleshoot equipment and network problems.
 We also rely upon the network operations centers and resources of our telecommunications carrier partners to augment our monitoring and response efforts.